Contents

 Depending on the community you choose to stream on, you’ll likely have to meet some minimum requirements before you can monetize your channel.
 On Twitch, for example, you’ll need 500 total minutes broadcast, 50 followers, at least seven unique broadcast days in the last 30, and an average of three concurrent viewers or more.

-4. Join gaming tournaments
+4. Join Gaming Tournaments

 You don’t have to be a pro gamer to win cash prizes in video game tournaments.
 There are plenty of tournaments open to everyday amateur players who want to test their skills.